airbnb/lottie-ios/README.md

   path: "path/to/Lottie.xcframework")
 ```

+If using Lottie as a remote binary depdenceny, you'll need to specify the checksum of `xcframework` file.
+The checksum is included in the release notes for each version.
+You can also calculate this locally by running `swift package compute-checksum Lottie.xcframework.zip`.

 ### Data collection

 The Lottie SDK does not collect any data.
 We provide this notice to help you fill out [App Privacy Details](https://developer.apple.com/app-store/app-privacy-details/).